isawnyu/pleiades_reporter/README.md

 Create and disseminate social media posts on Pleiades activity.

-Currently designed to post to the Pleiades account on botsinbox.net.
+Currently designed to post to the Pleiades account on botsinbox.net, which is a GoToSocial instance.

 ## Roadmap: